Fevol/obsidian-translate/README.md

 Now, you can open the Translation View and start translating, or make a selection in your note and translate it with the `Translate selection` command!

+It is heavily recommended that you read the [documentation](https://github.com/Fevol/obsidian-translate/blob/master/docs/TUTORIAL.md), it has tutorial videos for the most important features, and gives a detailed explanation of the available features.

 For most services, you _will_ have to sign-up for an account (with a credit card), check the [table below](https://github.com/fevol/obsidian-translate#services-overview) to see which services require sign-up.